French rule in the Ionian Islands (1807–1814): British attacks on the Ionian Islands

 The British had reacted to the French takeover of the islands by a naval blockade, which impeded both trade and the supply of the islands.
 The resulting hardships, and the activities of British agents, inflamed anti-French sentiments, and some Ionian captains petitioned the British commander-in-chief in the Mediterranean, John Stuart, for aid in expelling the French from the islands.
 Indeed, in October 1809 a British expeditionary force under Brigadier John Oswald arrived at Zakynthos, and issued a proclamation promising to restore the Ionian Islands' liberty and independence.
 Due to the small size of the French garrisons, the British quickly occupied Zakynthos and Cephalonia (4 October), Ithaca (8 October), and Kythera (12 October), installing provisional administrations according to the existing laws.

 The first major military operation was against Lefkada, in April 1810, where Greek auxiliaries under Theodoros Kolokotronis and the British major Richard Church played a particularly important role.
 Despite strong French resistance, the garrison surrendered on 16 April.
 On 29 May 1810, on the Paxoi islands a pro-British uprising broke out.
 The rebels evicted the small French garrison, raised the British flag, and attacked French sympathizers on the islands.
 However, British troops failed to arrive, and the French in Corfu quickly suppressed the uprising.
 The British established a Governor-General in Zakynthos (General Oswald until 1810, General George Airey until 1813, and General Sir James Campbell after).
 Each island was governed by a Governor with a five-member Executive Council, and a local legislative assembly, the Administrative Body.
 While the British-controlled islands returned to normality, the French-held islands of Corfu and Paxoi, under Donzelot and Imperial Commissioner Mathieu de Lesseps, suffered from the effects of the British blockade, which became official on 10 November 1810.

 Military

-During the French occupation of the islands, the French Imperial Army and French Imperial Navy provided protection, though local units were raised in the area.
+During the French occupation of the islands, the Imperial Army and Imperial Navy provided protection, though local units were also raised in the area.

 Navy

-The naval element was provided by the local French Adriatic Squadron (Escadron Adriatique), an ad-hoc sub-component of the French Mediterranean Fleet.
+The naval element was provided by the Adriatic Squadron (Escadron Adriatique), an ad-hoc sub-component of the Imperial Navy's Mediterranean Squadron.
 This squadron was based in Naples, the capital of the client Kingdom of Naples, and maintained a forward base in Corfu.
-However, the Mediterranean Fleet had much trouble supplying the island, usually leaving the island only lightly guarded with a couple of corvettes and gunboats.
+However, the Mediterranean Squadron had much trouble supplying the island, usually leaving it only lightly guarded with several corvettes, gunboats and xebecs.

 Army

-Local ground forces were provided by a number of auxiliary units, local militia, and armed citizenry.
+Local ground forces were provided by several auxiliary units, local militia, and armed citizenry.
 Below is the list of units which were formed within the islands: